iotaledger/trinity-wallet/.github/CONTRIBUTING.md

 To report a bug, [open a new issue](https://github.com/iotaledger/trinity-wallet/issues/new?labels=T+-+Bug&template=bug_report.md&title=), and be sure to include as many details as possible, using the template.

-**Note:** Minor changes such as fixing a typo can but do not need an open issue.
+**Note:** You don't need to open an issue for minor changes such as typos, but you can if you want.

 If you also want to fix the bug, submit a [pull request](#pull-requests) and reference the issue.
 </details>